InfinityDimension/idk-website/README.md

-# htc-website
+# idk-website
-HealthTrace is a product information traceability platform through integrating the IOT and Blockchain Technology
+InfinityDimension is a product information traceability platform through integrating the IOT and Blockchain Technology